chinmoyeedata/global-diet-health-analysis/README.md

 ```
 ## Why I built this

 This is my first big project built from scratch and I wanted it to be something I actually cared about.
 I'm a huge foodie, so I knew I wanted to do something related to food.
-After thinking for a while, the idea clicked: what if I looked at how dietary patterns differ from country to country and whether that connects to how healthy people actually are?
-Once I had that question, everything from the data collection, the cleaning, the analysis, followed by to get a proper answer.
+After thinking for a while, the idea clicked: What if I looked at how dietary patterns differ from country to country and whether that connects to how healthy people actually are?
+Once I had that question, the rest of the project naturally came together, from collecting and cleaning the data to analyzing it and finally building the interactive dashboard to uncover the answers.

 ## About me